florczakraf/boogie-stats/docs/dev_manual.md

 $ poetry install
 ```
 to install all runtime and development requirements, as well as the project itself in [editable mode](https://pip.pypa.io/en/stable/topics/local-project-installs/).
+It has to be executed every time dependencies have changed in the repository.

 Run this command every time you want to enter the environment:
 ```